-The Partnership shall pay: (a) to the General Partner the fees described under Item 3.1 "Compensation and Securities Held - Compensation of the General Partner"; (b) to each Finder, a commission up to 6% of the selling price for each Unit sold by such Finder for which subscriptions are accepted by the Administrator, on behalf of the General Partner; and (c) the expenses of this offering.
+The Partnership shall pay: (a) to the General Partner the fees described under Item 3.1 "Compensation and Securities Held - Compensation of the General Partner"; (b) to the Agents, the Agency Fees for each Unit sold by them under the Offering; and (c) the expenses of this Offering.
 See Item 7 "Compensation paid to Sellers and Finders" for further details.
 The General Partner shall also be entitled to 100% of the Warrants (if any) of Mineral Issuers purchased by the Partnership by way of Flow-Through Agreement as a performance bonus.